NeilPearson-Lilly/TractaViewer/README.md

 ### Example output

-An example of mined data for a small set of genes (a subset of a publicly accessible list from the AMP-AD consortium) is available in the example_output directory.
+An example of mined data for a small set of genes (selected at random from the human proteome) is available in the example_output directory.

 ### Provenance